Prequalification vs. Preapproval: How Prequalification Improves Customer Retention and Lead Generation

 Certified Credit: Affordable Credit Reports and Credit Score Improvement Tools

-As you can see, prequalification has a valuable role to play in mortgage lenders’ marketing strategies moving forward.
+As you can see, prequalification has a valuable role to play in mortgage lenders’ strategies moving forward, especially as the industry adapts to the trigger lead ban.

-Here at Certified Credit, we have everything you need to put this marketing plan into action.
-In addition to our credit score improvement tools, we offer affordable Prequalification Soft Pull Reports, as well as:
+Here at Certified Credit, we have everything you need to put this strategy into action.
+In addition to our comprehensive suite of score improvement tools, we offer:

 Learn more about our credit services for mortgage lenders today.